 I am exploring different avenues and trying to find what I enjoy.
 I am currently learning about aromatherapy.
 In one of the books I am studying, Business Mastery, by Cherie M Sohnen-Moe, it talks about what success means to each of us.
 Is it how much we make, how we look or what we own?
 Is it something to achieve or a way of living?

-When I saw this I realized that success to me is about who I am and who my children are.
+I realized that success to me is about who I am and who my children are.
 How my children behave when they are away from me shows how successful I am.
 They are my true success.
 My husband tries to remind me of that whenever I am getting down.
 He tells me what an amazing mom I am and how wonderful our kids are.

 So while I may still be in pursuit of a career path, I realize that having a job that pays me money does not mean I have no worth or that I am not successful.
 I can hold my head high when I am in conversations now about careers and money.
 At this point I am very successful and no money in the world could buy what I have.
 I have children who know how to treat others, respect their elders and hopefully be able to live on their own at some point.
 They have great values and morals.

-So anyone who is struggling with being unemployed, retired or even a new stay at home parent, know that your success isn’t in how much money you are making or how high up the ladder you are at a business.
+Your success isn’t in how much money you are making or how high up the ladder you are at a business.
 It is how you treat those around you.
 What are you doing to make yourself better?
 Look inside, now that you have this time and see if you have reached the success of values and morals.
 If not then get to work!!!

 Copyright 2020 Sheila M Scarpulla.
 All rights reserved.
 No reproduction without written consent.